julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, October 07, 2024.
+Tuesday, October 08, 2024.
 Quote of the day:

-> "Everyone went donuts over them" - Leslie Hochsztein
+> "The time is always right to do what is right." - Martin Luther King, Jr.